thomasokken/free42/pocketpc/README.txt

 where the executable is located, that is, in \Program Files\Free42 (unless you moved it someplace else manually).
 It also looks for additional skins in that location.
-Note that installing skins is optional, since Free42 already has one 240x268 skin built in.
+Note that installing skins is optional, since Free42 already has two 240x268 skins built in.

 Uninstalling Free42: